A recent study from Ohio State University revealed that using jargon had two disastrous effects:

 Your marketing pieces are like a relay team, passing your leads from one piece to the next until they cross the finish line.
 Don’t force one blog post, email, or video to run the entire race.
 When you let each piece focus on one aspect of a topic or one marketing angle, it streamlines your content and helps your audience focus on your message (because there’s only one message).

-Simplifying your marketing message helps you capture and keep more leads.
+Simple marketing language helps you capture and keep more leads.
 Pulling it off isn’t easy, but it helps if you think about each component of your message.
 You want:

 - Basic words